Atom trapping and dynamics in the interaction of optical vortices with quadrupole-active transitions: Quadrupole interaction

-where $u_{\{k\}}(\mathbf{R})$ and $\Theta_{\{k\}}(\mathbf{R})$ are the amplitude and the phase of the vortex electric field.
+where $\mathbf{ \hat{i}}$ is the unit polarisation vector, taken to be linear polarisation along the x-direction; $u_{\{k\}}(\mathbf{R})$ and $\Theta_{\{k\}}(\mathbf{R})$ are the amplitude and the phase of the vortex electric field.
 Here the subscript $\{k\}$ denotes a group of indices that specify the optical mode in terms of its axial wavevector $k$, winding number $\ell$ and radial number $p$ (for LG modes).
 The operators $\hat{a}_{\{k\}}$ and $\hat{a}_{\{k\}}^{\dagger}$ are the annihilation and creation operators of the field mode $\{k\}$.
 Finally $H.c.$ stands for Hermitian conjugate.
 Using this form of the electric field, we obtain the desired expression for the quadrupole interaction Hamiltonian

 where $\Omega^{Q}_{\{k\}}(\mathbf{R})$ is the quadrupole Rabi frequency.
 The details of the interaction depend on the specific vortex mode, whether (as in this article) we are dealing with an LG mode or a BG mode and whether we have more than one mode, as is the case of interest here where the field is set up in such a way as to generate two counter-propagating beams of the same magnitude $|\ell|$ and the same (or opposite) signs of the winding number $\ell$.